1Password CLI: How NOT to Store Plaintext AWS Credentials on Localhost

 Developer

-• Always create API keys with minimum permissions.
+• Always create API keys with minimum permissions and set a short expiration time if possible.

 • Create distinct API keys for different purposes, services, or machines.